NCEAS offers several VTC options, that also can serve as excellent audio conferencing options if you don't have (or turn off) your Webcam.

 Note that an Organizer must be present to initiate, and continue a meeting, but the Organizer role can be passed from a current Organizer to another once it is started, and a meeting can have several participants in the Organizer role.
 This allows an original Organizer who must leave a meeting early to pass the torch on to another meeting participant for extended discussion.

-For Working Groups (and residents) to use our GoToMeeting VideoTeleConferencing Services, someone (typically an Organizer) with appropriate authentication can schedule and/or initiate the meeting.
-This is currently the computing support team, and Ginger.
+For Working Groups and residents to use our GoToMeeting service, someone (typically an Organizer) with appropriate authentication can schedule and/or initiate the meeting.
+This is currently Ginger, the directors and the computing support team.

 The preferred method is that an NCEAS' staff person (as above) can schedule and initiate the meeting ⇒